SteffenBauer/PocketPuzzles/README.md

 * PB632  - Touch HD 3
 * PB631  - Touch HD / Touch HD 2
 * PB740  - InkPad 3
-* PB633  - Pocketbook Color
+* PB633  - Pocketbook Color (see note 2 below)
 * PB1040 - InkPad X
 * PB626  - Touch Lux 3 (see note below)
 * PB628  - Touch Lux 5 (see note below)
+* PB743  - InkPad Color 3 (see notes below)

 The app seems to work also on *Vivlio* devices, for further details see [this blog entry](https://www.liseuses.net/50-jeux-video-liseuse-vivlio-pocketbook/) (in french language)

 **Please note** The app is developed for a device with screen resolution of 1072 x 1448 pixels.
 The app should be scaling according to the available resolution, but might have issues displaying certain UI elements on devices with a different resolution.

+**Also note** The app doesn't use color mode and the code was modified to substitute colors with greyscale and textures; color devices will run in greyscale mode (usually higher resolution than color)

 I'm interested in reports from more devices; especially how it looks like on color screen and on devices with screen resolution different than the Touch HD 3.
 When submitting an issue, please provide relevant screenshots.